mpkelly/siam/README.md

 # Adding element state styles

-We will now modify our System so the buttons support states.
+We will now modify our System so that the buttons support states.
 We will just add the hover state.
 Notice that we use a colon before the state name?
 This is the same as in CSS.

 ```YAML